Drug Evaluation Committee 2007-01 Time of Designation of Clinical Trial Collaborators

 We would like to inquire about the date of nomination of a clinical trial collaborator.

-Currently, at our clinic, when a request for clinical trial review is submitted to the IRB, as soon as possible, the head of the site nominates investigators based on the list of investigator collaborators prepared by the investigator (including subinvestigators) and reports to the committee members at the IRB (the nomination is made before the IRB).
+Currently, at our clinic, when a request for clinical trial review is submitted to the IRB, as soon as possible, the Chairperson of the site appoints the investigator based on the list of investigator collaborators prepared by the investigator (including subinvestigators) and reports to the IRB members at the IRB (the appointment is made before the IRB).

 However, a sponsor pointed out to us that it would be better to obtain the approval of the head of the site after the IRB approval is obtained for the investigator's assistant investigator.
 I had interpreted that the approval of the head of the site for investigational collaborators (including subinvestigators) should be done regardless of the IRB's approval.
 If the IRB determines that the investigator is not qualified to be a clinical research assistant investigator, how about reapproving the approval of the investigator as a clinical research assistant?

 Article 43 (Assigned Clinical Trial Physician, etc.), Paragraph 1 of the GCP stipulates that "The investigator shall prepare a list of the duties to be shared by the assigned clinical trial physicians or investigational collaborators, if any, involved in the relevant clinical trial.
 The same is stipulated in Article 43, Paragraph 1 of the GCP.
-In addition, Article 43, Paragraph 1, Guidance 1 of the GCP states, "When the investigator assigns a part of important tasks related to the clinical trial to a subinvestigator or a collaborator, the investigator shall prepare a list of tasks to be assigned and a list of persons to be assigned, and shall submit it to the head of the medical institution in advance for his/her approval.
-The investigators may share the work from the time they receive approval from the head of the medical institution, but the investigational review committee must review the work of the investigators who will be sharing the clinical trial.
+In addition, Article 43, Paragraph 1, Guidance 1 of the GCP states, "When the investigator assigns a part of important tasks related to the clinical trial to a subinvestigator or a collaborator, the investigator shall prepare a list of tasks to be assigned and a list of persons to be assigned, and submit it to the head of the medical institution in advance for his/her approval.
+The Chairperson of the institution must approve the assignment of these duties, but the investigators must be reviewed by the investigational review committee.
 The article states that the investigator is responsible for appointing the investigator's assistant investigator.

 On the other hand, Article 32, Paragraph 1, Item 4 of GCP (Responsibilities of the Clinical Trial Review Committee) lists "the curriculum vitae of the person to be the principal investigator" as one of the materials required for the review by the Clinical Trial Review Committee.
 In addition, Article 32, Paragraph 1, Guidance 5 of the GCP states that "the investigator review committee shall examine whether the investigator is qualified to conduct the clinical trial by reviewing the latest curriculum vitae of the investigator, etc." The GCP states that "the investigational review committee shall consider whether the investigator is qualified to conduct the clinical trial.